State Street SPDR S&P MIDCAP 400 ETF Trust (MDY) Open Interest History

 Open interest tracks the total number of outstanding options contracts.
 Rising OI alongside price moves can indicate growing commitment to the trend; declining OI suggests positions are being closed.

-State Street SPDR S&P MIDCAP 400 ETF Trust (MDY) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $25.73B, listed on AMEX, carrying a beta of 1.07 to the broader market.
-The State Street SPDR S&P MIDCAP 400 ETF Trust seeks to provide investment results that, before expenses, correspond generally to the price and yield performance of the S&P MidCap 400 Index (the “Index”) public since 1995-05-04.
+State Street SPDR S&P MIDCAP 400 ETF Trust (MDY) operates in the Financial Services sector, specifically the Asset Management - Global industry, with a market capitalization near $26.57B, listed on AMEX, carrying a beta of 1.04 to the broader market.
+This fund, the State Street SPDR S&P MIDCAP 400 ETF Trust, strives to offer investment returns that, before factoring in costs, generally reflect the capital appreciation and dividend income performance of the S&P MidCap 400 Index. public since 1995-05-04.

 - Spot Price